-Length of Camp: 5 days, 4 nights
+Length of Camp: 6 days, 5 nights

-Campers: Military connected youth, 13-18 years old
+Campers: Military-connected youth, 13-18 years old

 Location: Rock Eagle 4-H Center’s Frank Fitch Pioneer Camp

-Rustic Outdoor Experience
+Rustic Outdoor Experience:

 Military-connected participants and adult chaperones will experience adventurous lodging options at Rock Eagle 4-H Center’s Frank Fitch Pioneer Camp.
 Staff will provide tents for youth and adults.
 Frank Fitch Pioneer Camp offers a covered pavilion and a rustic bathhouse for males and females.
 In the case of inclement weather or other risk factors, the 4-H Military Staff will provide shelter at Rock Eagle 4-H Center’s main campus.
-To add to the adventure, campers will also gain outdoor cooking skills and general camping skills throughout their camp stay at the Frank Fitch Pioneer Camp.
+To add to the adventure, campers will also gain outdoor cooking skills and general camping skills throughout their stay at the Frank Fitch Pioneer Camp.
 Not only do campers gain camping skills, but they will learn more about animals in the southeastern region of the United States.
-Participants will learn through interaction about amphibians and reptiles through a herpetology class and gain an appreciation for freshwater fish by fishing the Rock Eagle Lake.
-Youth will experience nature up close at the Joint Extreme Summit through classes, cooking in the outdoors, and lodging in tents.
+Participants will interactively learn about amphibians and reptiles through a herpetology class and gain an appreciation for freshwater fish by fishing the Rock Eagle Lake.
+Youth will experience nature up close at the Joint Extreme Summit through classes, cooking outdoors, and lodging in tents.

 Parents will be responsible for: